-When students arrive at school in the morning, students may enter through main entrance.
-Students may proceed to lockers and then designated Resource classroom.
+When students arrive at school in the morning, students may enter through the main entrance.
+As Clark will be open for students starting at 7:00am.
+Students may proceed to lockers and then designated classrooms.
 To provide students with the safest possible environment, parents must drop off and pick up their children in designated areas.
-Students may not ride bikes or skateboards on campus.
-A bike corral is located across from the District Office or by the Stadium concession stand and locks should be used for safety.